This article may contain affiliate links. We get paid a small commission from your purchases. More Affiliate Policy

 For the symptoms, certain stages depend on the growth of the insects.
 The adult fly initiates infestations.
 Before laying eggs, the female flies feed by making punctures in the leaves and sucking up the exuding sap, which causes distinctive lines of white dots on the foliage.

 The most obvious signs of a problem appear when the plants start rotting.
-Plants affected by allium leaf miners tend to rot due to secondary infections from fungi and bacteria that develop in the damaged tissues.
+Plants affected by allium leaf miners tend to deteriorate due to secondary infections from fungi and bacteria that develop in the damaged tissues.

 Allium leaf-mining fly lifecycle